+In recent years the jewellery industry has been embracing this development as one of its most significant technological advances in modern times.
 While scientists have been ‘growing’ diamonds in labs for several decades, these stones were primarily used for industrial purposes.
-Now however, labs can create diamonds that are large enough and of high enough quality to be used in jewellery.
+Labs can now create diamonds that are large enough and of high enough quality to be used in jewellery.

-Synthetic diamonds are simply more cost effective because the producers can cut out lengthy supply chains.
+Synthetic diamonds are more cost effective because the producers can cut out lengthy supply chains.
 Also, there are no mining costs, so there is no need to compromise on style and sparkle if you opt for this sustainable alternative.

 Also known as ethical diamonds, lab-grown diamonds are certified by the same system and standards as mined diamonds.
 As a result, they are individually graded according to the four Cs – carat, cut, clarity and colour, just like natural diamonds.

 The only difference between mined diamonds and lab-grown diamonds is their origins.
 One comes from the ground, while the other is ‘grown’ in a lab by recreating the processes of extreme pressure and heat in a controlled environment.

 While there are big energy requirements for producing lab-grown diamonds, our supplier is carbon neutral and uses sustainable energy for their process – this is key to ensuring they can be accurately described as sustainably sourced diamonds.
 This is not possible with natural/mined diamonds as they are often sourced from countries without such a keen interest in environmental matters.